End to End

 1) The SHIELD programme is Free of Charge to any compliant business.
 It can be used to demonstrate GDPR

-compliance and set them apart from a non-compliant competitor.
-Drawing attention to their SHIELD
+awareness and set them apart from competitors.
+Drawing attention to their SHIELD membership will

-membership will greatly improve public confidence in them as a business and create opportunities for new
+greatly improve public confidence in them as a business and create opportunities for new business which is

 2) Every SHIELD Holder is allocated a page on the Transition Law SHIELD Web portal which they can link to their